 Change your thinking and change your life.

-Ever been reminded of something, reflect on it, and then say, “What could have happened differently? or what did I do wrong?”
+Ever been reminded of something, reflect on it, and then say, “what could have happened differently? or what did I do wrong?”
 Of course, you have.

 I have just experienced this recently.
 It was regarding an incident with a friend of mine.
 In retrospect, I reviewed the situation over and over in my head.
-I wanted to figure out … if I had behaved, said or felt differently, would the outcome have been altered.
+I wanted to figure out … if I had behaved, said or felt differently, would the outcome have been different.

 Survivors, who have experienced abuse, trauma, or combat situations, as well as natural or catastrophic disasters, are no different than anyone else.
 Survivors are just dealing with more intense, chaotic, and terrorizing recollections as well as very confusing thoughts and painful emotions.

 As a result, survivors become wounded Souls, who carry baggage for years long after the initial wounding.
 Why?
 One reason is that survivors are attempting to find, figure out and rationalize a “why?” for what happened to them.
 Answers to questions such as … why me, why the situation, what went wrong, what did I do wrong, or who's to blame are strongly sought after.

 Not achieving an answer cause survivors to not let go of their past or process the painful memories of those situations without it.
 The memories are held onto because it is thought the answers are the memories.
 No matter how much pain, fear, or hurt they re-experience, they keep investigating and probing their memories until the answers are secured.
 Alas, past wounds are not healed by dwelling there.
-The process of answer-seeking is an unending labyrinth of miss leading paths.
+The process of answer-seeking is an unending labyrinth of misleading paths.